mrrobworks/spring-boot-angular-template/README.md

 Spring-Boot-Angular-Template
 ----------------------------
-Template for a new Web-Application with OAuth 2.0 User Authentication and Docker.
-Spring-Boot 2 with Java 11 as Backend and Angular 7 with Bootstrap 4 as Frontend.
+Template for a new Web-Project with OAuth 2.0 User Authentication and Docker.
+Spring-Boot 2 with Java 11 and a PostgreSQL Database as Backend.
+Angular 7 with Bootstrap 4 as Frontend.
 A User with a Google-Account (no additional registration required) get access to the Web-Application and get at first the Default-Role ROLE_USER.
 The Role-Management is implemented in the Web-Application.

 Technology-Stack:
 -----------------